Daya Dissanayake: Literary career

+Awards

 Daya Dissanayake received the State Literary Award for the Best English novel for his debut novel Kat bitha in 1998.
 In 2007 he received the award once again for Evesdropper, and in 2013 for Miracle Under the Kumbuk Tree.
 In 2006 he shared the Swarna Pusthaka award with five others, and in 2013 he also won the same for the best Sinhala novel with four others for Chandrarathnage Bawanthara Charikawa.
 In the same year he received the SAARC Literary Award conferred by the Foundation of SAARC Writers and Literature.